fuhsjr00/bug.n/README.md

 ### Development

-Currently, there are three development branches:
+Currently, there are two branches:

-* master, the current stable version (v9), which is no longer actively developed or maintained
+* `master`, the current stable version (v9), which is no longer actively developed or maintained;
-* X, a development version (v10), which is a rewrite of bug.n and in alpha stage, but development is dormant
+* `X`, a development version (v10), which is a rewrite of bug.n and in alpha stage, but development is dormant.
-* x.min, a minimal version of X with less features and currently in alpha stage